Short answer

 Can manganese be overdosed from foods?

 In plants, manganese is a cofactor for hundreds of enzymes and thus is loosely bound to the biochemical matrix of the plant cells.
-This is an important difference, because the bioavailabilty (how much of a nutrient we actually absorb from a food) of minerals and other compounds depends on its chemical form:
+This is an important difference because the bioavailability (how much of a nutrient we actually absorb from food) of minerals and other compounds depends on their chemical form: The total concentration of an element in a plant alone does not define its toxicity!

 The manganese content in açaí is based on lab values and in-vitro studies.
 The concerns for manganese toxicity are hypothetical and are based on comparing the manganese levels found in the plant compared to toxicity data established with inhalation exposure.
 Consuming a mineral (or other compounds) within its natural, complex biochemical matrix can have very different effects than taking the isolated or inorganic form.